How sinking into an Alternating Pressure Mattress can lead to a bed sore.

 How an Automatic 2-Stage Fowler Function can help prevent mattress sinking and bed sores.

-With recent advances in alternating pressure mattress technology, Blue Chip Medical developed an automated mattress system that automatically adjusts the mattress pressures based on the incline at the head of the bed.
+With recent advances in alternating pressure mattress technology, Blue Chip Medical developed an automated mattress system that automatically adjusts the mattress pressures based on the degree of incline at the head of the bed.
 It's called an "Automatic Fowler Function" This advance will not only automatically adjust the mattress pressure without the need for a caregiver, but only adjusts the pressure in the sacral area where it is needed most.
 This feature is found on Blue Chip Medical's Adapt Pro Elite™ Alternating Pressure Mattress with Enhanced Low Air Loss.
 The Adapt Pro Elite™ reduces the need for pump adjustments, improves comfort, and helps to prevent sinking, sliding, and skin shear for the prevention and treatment of bed sores.

 About the Author: